jhernand/openshift-ansible/roles/openshift_prometheus_operator/hack/README.md

 $ ./hack/deploy.sh
 ```

-The Prometheus cluster is exposed at http://prometheus-k8s-monitoring.127.0.0.1.nip.io.
+The Prometheus cluster is exposed at http://prometheus-k8s-openshift-monitoring.127.0.0.1.nip.io.

-The Alert Manager cluster is exposed at http://alertmanager-main-monitoring.127.0.0.1.nip.io.
+The Alert Manager cluster is exposed at http://alertmanager-main-openshift-monitoring.127.0.0.1.nip.io.

 ## What's in the box

-Currently, all the monitoring components live in the `monitoring` namespace.
+Currently, all the monitoring components live in the `openshift-monitoring` namespace.
 This include the custom resources describing Prometheus and Alert Manager.

 * [Prometheus Operator](files/manifests/prometheus-operator)
 * [Prometheus](files/manifests/prometheus)